-Paternal investment theory (Draper and Harpending, 1982) assumes that the context of low paternal investment, father's absence and a stepfather's presence trigger accelerated menarche (Barkow, 1984), early sexual intercourse, and an orientation toward relatively unstable pair bonding.
+Paternal investment theory (PI-theory; Draper & Harpending, 1982) assumes that the context of low paternal investment, father's absence and a stepfather's presence triggers accelerated menarche (Barkow, 1984), early sexual intercourse, and an orientation toward relatively unstable pair bonding.
 Consequently, women in this context should be more unrestricted in their sociosexuality.